jmonster/podhnologic/README.md

 - `wav`: pcm_s16le (should we be doing something different?)
 - `mp3`: 320kbps

+# iPod

-The `--ipod` flag is shorthand for 256kbps AAC.
-If `--codec alac` is also specified, it'll be down-sampled to 16-bit 44.1kHz to (allegedly) prevent track skipping.
-It further moves the moov atom at the beginning of the file, which is useful for streaming and playback compatibility.
+- `--ipod` is shorthand for 256-kbps AAC
+- if `--codec alac` is also specified, it'll be down-sampled to 16-bit 44.1kHz to (allegedly) prevent track skipping.
+- Moves the moov atom at the beginning of the file, which is useful for streaming and playback compatibility.
+- Eliminates all metadata except for `title`, `artist`, `album`, `date`, `track`, `genre`, and `disc`
+  - This increases the number of track you can fit in memory on an iPod

 # performannt